aurelius-in/TALON/docs/architecture/HLD.md

 ## 3. Security Architecture

-Security is one of the most important aspects of any architecture; good security provides confidentiality, integrity and availability assurances【648799904540875†L54-L58】.
+Security is one of the most important aspects of any architecture; good security provides confidentiality, integrity and availability assurances.
 TALON adopts a defence‑in‑depth approach across identities, networks, data, and application layers.

 ### 3.1 Identity and Access